studiobuttermedia/Custom-Music-v2/README.md

 Future documentation will explain how to create multiple version of the Custom Music Packs to your liking!

 Once imported, you can listen to your Custom Discs in Minecraft.
 Have fun listening to Lo-fi while Mining!

+(Minecraft Education may be deployed by your School, please request the school or teacher's permission before adding this pack to your world/school projects.
+If you're device not signed from your school account and you have Minecraft Education installed, it may come pre-installed by your PC Manufacturer, you can uninstall it and use any other version you want)